oracle-livelabs/apex/apex-professional-hol9/1-creating-shopping-cart.md

   Click Save.

 ## Summary

-In this hands-on lab, You learned to create data validations for page items, ensuring data accuracy.
+In this hands-on lab, you learned to create data validations for page items, ensuring data accuracy.
 You also implemented a dedicated page process to streamline order creation.
 Additionally, the lab covered clearing the shopping cart and enabling a seamless transition to the checkout process, enhancing the overall user experience.
 You may now **proceed to the next lab**.

 ## What's Next

 In the next lab, you explore the use of Dynamic Actions to manage the shopping cart, allowing for efficient real-time updates.
 Additionally, you learn how to review product details and enable users to add, edit, or remove items from their cart with the help of Page Process.

 ## Acknowledgements

-- **Author** - Roopesh Thokala, Senior Product Manager
-- **Contributor** - Ankita Beri, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager; Ankita Beri, Product Manager
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, January 2024
+- **Last Updated By/Date** - Ankita Beri, Product Manager, September 2024